 If you want to win these consumers’ business, then you should have a free, easy to use mobile banking app.
 Offering checking accounts that are both user friendly and have good financial terms will help you increase bank deposits in no time.

 Another benefit of this is that your clients will be able to save on ATM fees.
-Financial institutions won’t charge ATM fees if clients use their in network ATMs.
+Financial institutions won’t charge ATM fees if clients use their in-network ATMs.
 ATM fees might seem small, but they accumulate over time.
-Your clients know this and having a large network could incentivize them to switch accounts to your bank or credit union.
+Your clients know this (or should know this as part of your ATM promotion plan) and having a large network could incentivize them to switch accounts to your bank or credit union.

 Customer service is a huge game-changer or deal-breaker people consider when selecting among the best bank accounts.
 Be sure that you have knowledgeable, friendly, prompt, and ethical support representatives.
 It’s especially imperative to ensure that your reps are ethical as some companies’ reputations, including Wells Fargo, have been damaged by shady sales practices.